-The agenda's themes and perspectives are grounded in the various challenges facing the built environment, in the focus areas relevant to the programme, in analyses of society's need for knowledge, and in a survey of current and future investments in research funding.
-The survey also acts as a springboard for dialogue and increased coordination of future efforts between different research funders.
+The agenda's themes and perspectives are grounded in the various challenges facing the built environment, in the focus areas relevant to the programme, in analyses of society's need for knowledge, and in a mapping of current and future investments in research funding.
+The mapping also acts as a starting point for dialogue and increased coordination of future efforts between different research funders.

-The theme Sustainable Residential and Public Environments concerns people's access to adequate and affordable housing and basic services, as well as safe, inclusive and accessible green spaces and public areas.
-The next theme, Sustainable Transport Systems for Everyone, highlights the need for fossil-free, dependable transport and travel that are affordable and accessible to people with different needs and abilities.
-The theme Human Health and Well-Being concerns the release and presence of harmful chemicals and pollutants in air, water and soil, the environmentally friendly management of chemicals and waste, and the design of habitats and conditions for an active outdoor life.
-The theme Public Safety concerns the need for societal functions, the protection of vital activities and critical infrastructure, and the ability to cope with natural disasters and climate change.
+The theme sustainable residential and public environments concerns people's access to adequate and affordable housing and basic services, as well as safe, inclusive and accessible green spaces and public areas.
+The next theme, sustainable transport systems for everyone, highlights the need for fossil-free, dependable transport and travel that are affordable and accessible to people with different needs and abilities.
+The theme human health and well-being concerns the release and presence of harmful chemicals and pollutants in air, water and soil, the environmentally friendly management of chemicals and waste, and the design of habitats and conditions for an active outdoor life.
+The theme security and safety for people and communities concerns the need for societal functions, the protection of vital activities and critical infrastructure, and the ability to cope with natural disasters and climate change.
 This theme also stresses the importance of safe, secure, inclusive and accessible public environments and green spaces.
-The theme Sustainable Consumption and Production is about resource efficiency, the consideration of ecosystem services, and the creation of the conditions for a circular economy in cities and their peripheries, between urban and rural areas, and in and between regions.
-The theme Sustainable Land and Water Use covers the planning and maintenance of buildings and infrastructure to make them adaptable to changing physical conditions and meet people's different needs.
+The theme sustainable consumption and production is about resource efficiency, the consideration of ecosystem services, and the creation of the conditions for a circular economy in cities and their peripheries, between urban and rural areas, and in and between regions.
+The theme sustainable land and water use covers the planning and maintenance of buildings and infrastructure so that they are adaptable to changing physical conditions and meet people's different needs.
 It also covers the management of conflicting objectives and interests.

 The perspectives of the agenda lay the groundwork for knowledge-building within and between these themes and thus contribute to integrated, sustainable spatial planning.
-The perspective Governance, Policy and Economics concerns the idea that many spatial planning issues are closely interrelated yet are addressed by different laws and a wide divergence of governance approaches.
-The perspective Organisation, Collaboration and Leadership touches on the complexity and variety of stakeholders involved in spatial planning and the need to coordinate processes in order to enable comprehensive solutions.
-The next perspective deals with Accessibility and Gender Equality and the importance of considering the perspective of end users as well as people's different needs and abilities early on in the planning process.
+The perspective governance, policy and economics concerns the idea that many issues within the framework of spatial planning are closely interrelated yet are addressed by different laws and a wide divergence of governance approaches.
+The perspective organisation, collaboration and leadership touches on the complexity and variety of stakeholders involved in spatial planning and the need to coordinate processes in order to enable comprehensive solutions.
+The next perspective deals with accessibility and gender equality and the importance of considering the perspective of end users as well as people's different needs and abilities early on in the planning process.
 This will help to achieve a holistic view of spatial planning and to include social issues to a greater extent.
-The perspective Democracy and Participation highlights the essence of a well-functioning spatial planning process characterised by openness, fairness, participation and transparency.
-The final perspective, Digitalisation and Artificial Intelligence, emphasises today's opportunities and challenges concerning new technology solutions for more interactive, integrated and sustainable planning and management.
+The perspective democracy and participation highlights the essence of a well-functioning spatial planning process characterised by openness, fairness, participation and transparency.
+The final perspective, digitisation and artificial intelligence, emphasizes today's opportunities and challenges concerning new technology solutions for more interactive, integrated and sustainable planning and management.

 The content of the strategic research agenda will be put into practice based on the desired outcomes and by using implementation plans.
 The programmes will be monitored and evaluated during the course of the programme period.
-Strategic Agenda for the National Research Programme for Sustainable Spatial Planning

-1. About the programme and agenda
+About the programme and agenda